Skip to main content

 (1) Except as provided in paragraph (G)(2) of this rule and not later than three years after a provider files a cost report with the department, the provider may amend the cost report if the provider discovers a material error in the cost report or additional information to be included in the cost report.
 The department will review the amended cost report for accuracy and notify the provider of its determination.

-(2) A provider may not amend a cost report if the Ohio department of medicaid has notified the provider that an audit of the cost report or a cost report of the provider for a subsequent cost reporting period is to be conducted under section 5124.109 of the Revised Code.
-The provider may, however, provide the Ohio department of medicaid information that affects the costs included in the cost report.
-Such information may not be provided after the adjudication of the final settlement of the cost report.
+(2) A provider may amend a cost report except when the Ohio department of medicaid has notified the provider that an audit of the cost report or a cost report of the provider for a subsequent cost reporting period is to be conducted under section 5124.109 of the Revised Code.
+The provider may, however, provide the Ohio department of medicaid information that affects the costs included in the cost report to be audited.
+Such information may be provided prior to the adjudication of the final settlement of the cost report.

 (3) The department will not charge interest under division (B) of section 5124.41 of the Revised Code based on any error or additional information that is not required to be reported under this rule.
 The department will review the amended cost report for accuracy and notify the provider of its determination in accordance with section 5124.107 of the Revised Code.